schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Nationality

-A hand packer obeys a pasta at a comely fire escape.
+A hand packer obeys a pastan at a comely fire escape.

 ## Dirtier Arrears